nyaosorg/nyagos/docs/08-Uninstall_en.md

 Uninstall
 ---------

-Remove unzipped files and `%APPDATA%\NYAOS.ORG` and icon on the desktop.
+Remove unzipped files and `%APPDATA%\NYAOS_ORG` and icon on the desktop.
 NYAGOS.exe writes nothing on registry.